querkmachine/encyclopedia-robotica/src/wiki/Robotgender/Robotgender.md

 ---

 The robotgender pride flag, created by Chesnutt and Three Volt.
-[CC BY-SA] !!!
+[CC BY-SA 4.0] !!!

 **Robotgender** is a gender identity where one feels their gender is heavily connected to robots and machines.